 The flowers form in a compact, pyramid shape cluster at the end of the branches.
 The small 5-parted flowers are greenish-yellow with a red center, which is ring of nectaries.
 The five stamens are yellow and are clustered around the style.
 Most plants contain only male or female flowers, thus only the female plants will produce seeds, although some plants may have both flowers.

 Fruit: The flowers mature in late summer into a red hairy fruit 1/8 to 1/4 inch in diameter, called a drupe, which contains a single ellipsoid shaped, slightly flattened, greenish-tan hard seed.
 A cluster may contain 100 to 700 seeds.
 The fruit clusters, if not eaten in season will often be visible over winter and in spring before leaf out, thus providing winter interest.
 The leaves in the autumn turn a brilliant red and may often be seen turning color in late summer.
-When growing in thickets, the tallest stems will be at the back with decreasing stem height forward, providing sunlight to all plants.
-These thickets are established from root sprouts from a vigorous root system.
-Fire and cutting encourage more growth.

 Habitat: Sumac fruit is a winter emergency food for large game birds and many songbirds have sumac in their diet.
 Deer will browse the stems and fruit.
 Sumac habitat is usually open fields and roadways, where there is sunshine and the soils are not wet.
+Thickets are established from root sprouts from a vigorous root system.
+Fire and cutting encourage more growth, but short of using chemicals, fire is the most effective control.

 Comparisons: There are three sumacs in the Garden - Compare: Smooth Sumac, (R. glabra) which does not have hair on the twigs and has spots on the twigs.
 Fragrant Sumac (R. aromatica ) has much different leaves and flowers.